SanteonNL/shared-care-planning/input/pagecontent/overview.md

 ### Actors
-There are three actors in this Implementation Guide: The Care Plan User, Care Plan Contributor and Care Plan Service.
-Every care-provider has to implement the Care Plan User and Care Plan Contributor role, but in a (cross-organizational) CareTeam, just one care-provider needs to implement the Care Plan Service.
+There are two actors in this Implementation Guide: The Care Plan Contributor and Care Plan Service.
+Every care-provider has to implement the Care Plan Contributor role, but in a (cross-organizational) CareTeam, just one care-provider needs to implement the Care Plan Service role.

-#### Care Plan User
+#### Care Plan Contributor
-The first actor is the Care Plan User (CP-User).
-It is an application/client rol that is acting on behalf of a real practitioner, patient or related person.
-This actor interacts with both the Care Plan Contributor(s) and a Care Plan Service.
+The first actor is the Care Plan Contributor (CP-Contributor).
+This actor interacts with both other Care Plan Contributor(s) and a Care Plan Service.
 This actor creates and updates the care plan and tasks/orders for other (future) Care Plan Contributors.
+CP-Contributor initiates most transactions on behalf of a real practitioner, patient or related person, but Task-state-changes can be made without an active user.
-The CP-User may also retrieve data from the other Care Plan Contributor(s); CP-User will query the Care Plan service for the CarePlan and CareTeam-data to find at which organizations (or endpoints) other data could be reside.
+The CP-Contributor may also retrieve data from the other Care Plan Contributor(s); CP-Contributor will query the Care Plan service for the CarePlan and CareTeam-data to find at which organizations (or endpoints) other data could be reside.
+The CP-Contributor must also respond to an incoming Task-requests or Task-updates and to authorize other CP-Users to query local data.
-Every SCP-transaction is initiated or trigged by a Care Plan User, so any manipulation of data should be traceable to the Care Plan User and responsible person.
-The Care Plan User role is a superset of the Care Plan Contributor role.
-I.e. a Care Plan User will change to Care Plan Contributor as soon as the user or practitioner leaves.

-#### Care Plan Contributor
-The second actor is the Care Plan Contributor (CP-Contributor).
-The main responsibilities of a CP-Contributor is to respond to an incoming Task-requests or Task-updates and to authorize other CP-Users to query local data.

-Because the Care Plan Contributor is part of the Care Plan User role, the capabilities can be combined:
+Expressed in a FHIR Capability Statement, there are operations that CP-Contributor will do as an client-application (initiating transactions) and as a server-application (responding to transactions):

 TODO: FHIR capabilitystatement ([example](https://profiles.ihe.net/ITI/mCSD/CapabilityStatement-IHE.mCSD.CareServicesSelectiveConsumer.html))(mode=client):
 - POST/PUT CarePlan & Task